monovm/whois-php/README.md

-# :zap: Simple and Fast Domain Lookup in PHP :zap:
+# :zap: Simple and Fast Domain Whois Lookup in PHP :zap:

 This PHP package enables developers to retrieve domain registration information and check domain availability via socket protocol.
 It's a useful tool for web developers and domain name registrars.